gatewayd-io/gatewayd/README.md

     <img alt="GatewayD Plugins Architecture v1" src="https://github.com/gatewayd-io/gatewayd/blob/main/assets/architecture-plugins-v1.png" style="width: 512px;">
 </p>

 Plugins talk over **gRPC** using **protocol buffers** with the core.
 The core exposes a long list of hooks.
 Upon loading a plugin, the plugin can register to those hooks.
-When specific events happen in the core, like `onTrafficFromClient`, the plugins registered to that hook will be called with the parameters available in that hook, like the client request, that is, the query.
+When specific events happen in the core, like `onTrafficFromClient`, the plugins registered to that hook will be called with the parameters available: the client request containing the query.
 Plugins can terminate client connections and return a response immediately without consulting the database server.
 Plugins can also emit Prometheus metrics via HTTP over UDS to the core.
 Then, the core aggregates, relabels and emits those metrics over an HTTP endpoint to be scraped by Prometheus.

-The last piece of the puzzle is the SDK, which helps developers create their extensions with ease.
+The last piece of the puzzle is the SDK, which helps developers create extensions with ease.

 <p align="center">
     <img alt="GatewayD SDK Architecture v1" src="https://github.com/gatewayd-io/gatewayd/blob/main/assets/architecture-sdk-v1.png" style="width: 512px;">